bvbohnen/X3_Customizer/README.md

  * Disable_Combat_Music

       Turns off combat music, keeping the normal environment music playing when nearing hostile objects.
 If applied to a saved game already in combat mode, combat music may continue to play for a moment.
 The beep on nearing an enemy will still be played.

+ * Disable_Docking_Music

+      Prevents docking music from playing when the player manually requests docking.

  * Keep_TLs_Hired_When_Empty